ESMValGroup/ESMValTool_Tutorial/setup.md

 Data storage:
 - Personal data: home directory (24GiB)
 - Project data: /work/<project>/<user-account>
-- Temporary data: scratch directory on /scratch/*/<user-account> will be automatically deleted after 14 days (15TiB) (Please use this directory for tests!
+- Temporary data: scratch directory on /scratch/*/<user-account> is automatically deleted after 14 days (15TiB) (Please use this directory for all your testing!
 Do not use the work directory for tests.)
 (see also [this](https://www.dkrz.de/up/systems/mistral/hpc-concepts))

 Running batch jobs:
-Info and examples on SLURM job scheduling system at DKRZ could be found [here](https://www.dkrz.de/up/systems/mistral/running-job).
+Info and examples on SLURM job scheduling system at DKRZ can be found [here](https://www.dkrz.de/up/systems/mistral/running-job).

 ### Other computing systems